AMERICAN HISTORY X ANALYSIS

 You gotta look at the whole picture

-The Vinyard senior (Father) discourses upon a triumph of the ‘racial’ origin over a talent, thus neglecting literature according to this prejudice.
-Apparently, the man himself finds no pleasure and sense in reading books, though his critics of the literature bear poor equity and credibility beyond this family table.
-In all likelihood, Vinyard senior antagonize the authority of Dr. Sweeney, a man with two academic degrees on mere a color of one’s skin.
-The household patriarch explicitly judges that he as a fireman gets the short straw in virtue of this ‘forcing the tolerance through’.
-The voiced example of testing the professional competency among the firemen loses all its credibility while the man ends up with humiliation toward ‘them’.
+The Vinyard senior (Father) discourses upon a triumph of the ‘racial’ origin over talent, thus neglecting literature according to this prejudice.
+The man himself finds no pleasure or sense in reading books, though his criticisms of the literature bear poor equity and credibility beyond this family table.
+In all likelihood, Vinyard senior antagonizes the authority of Dr. Sweeney, a man with two academic degrees, on the mere color of one’s skin.
+The household patriarch explicitly judges that he, as a fireman, gets the short straw in virtue of this ‘forcing the tolerance through’.
+The voiced example of testing the professional competency among the firemen loses all its credibility, while the man ends up with humiliation toward ‘them’.
 This short yet significantly important sequence at the family dinner gives a demonstration of a single episode of such kind, denouncing Derek’s and Danny’s openness to education.
-With the death of a father, Derek would blame the whole world around himself, his entourage, and family and voice the previously cultivated matter of things on the camera.
-On second thought, he has always praised the authority of the police and made no resisting arrest and going to jail, bearing no regrets on committing the crime.
-It must be said, unlikely for his father to be proud of what his son has become and done.
+With the death of his father, Derek Vinyard would blame the whole world around him, his entourage, and his family, and voice the previously cultivated matter of things on the camera.
+On second thought, he has always praised the authority of the police and made no resistance to arrest and go to jail, bearing no regrets about committing the crime.
+It must be said, it is unlikely for his father to be proud of what his son has become and done.

-In the aftermath of the father’s death, Derek’s life is being dramatically alternated in contrast to a talented pupil and a basketball star.
+In the aftermath of his father’s death, Derek’s life is being dramatically altered in contrast to a talented pupil and a basketball star.
 His long-life paradigm of values is to be shifted with a new actuality of hatred and social frustration.
-It was apparently this very period in his life on the heels of the TV reporting that Derek came under a manipulative mentorship of Cameron.
+It was at this very period in his life, on the heels of the TV reporting, that Derek Vinyard came under the manipulative mentorship of Cameron.
 The new tutor substitutes for the vanishing authority of a dead father and Dr. Sweeney to infiltrate his ‘prince’ with a new ideology.
-As time goes, it is Derek who takes the patronage over other young men: insulted youth from Venice Beach.
-He is now an undisputed leader himself, a messiah to lead these frustrated youth toward the hatred and trespassing the law.
-In this respect, his relations with Stacey were based not so much on love as on following the made image of a leader, indeed damaging for Vinyard himself.
-Once in state prison, Derek sets aside the local group, and his system of values once against is fated to devastate.
-At this breaking point Dr. Sweeney, a former example of educational admiration for Derek, submits a way to transformation.
-The headmaster himself did break off the vicious circle years ago and Derek would not say an abusive word on Sweeney.
+As time goes on, it is Derek who takes the patronage over other young men: an insulted youth from Venice Beach.
+He is now an undisputed leader himself, a messiah to lead these frustrated youth toward the hatred and trespassing of the law.
+In this respect, his relations with Stacey were based not so much on love as on following the image of a leader, indeed damaging for Vinyard himself.
+Once in state prison, Derek sets aside the local group, and his system of values once again is fated to be devastated.
+At this breaking point, Dr. Sweeney, a former example of educational admiration for Derek, submits a way to transformation.
+The headmaster himself did break off the vicious circle years ago, and Derek Vinyard would not say an abusive word about Sweeney.

 Sweeney is a good teacher.
 You can learn from him